Paid Advertisement

 People like me who’ve watched it all and endured it all have been eagerly awaiting someone like you to purchase it and fumigate it.

-The Orioles fans – my listeners and readers and supporters – who have truly been paying attention (as well as the MASN cable television bill) over my 33 years of discussing the bearing-very-little-real-fruit soap opera of the Baltimore Orioles franchise every day of my life on WNST-AM 1570 and all over this community – and the same people who watched Abe Pollin move our NBA team, Robert Irsay steal our NFL institution and Art Modell bring another one from Cleveland for Steve Bisciotti to use as a profitable modern purple money machine – point to the publicly-funded press box at Oriole Park at Camden Yards and tell me that I belong up there with my employee, Luke Jones.
+The Orioles fans – my listeners and readers and supporters – who have truly been paying attention (as well as paying their MASN cable television bill) over my 33 years of discussing the bearing-precious-little-real-fruit soap opera of the Baltimore Orioles franchise every day of my life on WNST-AM 1570 and all over this community – and the same people who watched Abe Pollin move our NBA team, Robert Irsay steal our NFL institution and Art Modell bring another one from Cleveland for Steve Bisciotti to use as a profitable, modern purple money machine – point to the publicly-funded press box at Oriole Park at Camden Yards and tell me that I belong up there with my employee, Luke Jones.

 Because I am a real media member and always have been.